directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo ufw enable
 ```

-Run your Directus application using Docker Compose:
+Start your Directus application using Docker Compose:

 ```bash
 cd /path/to/your/directus/folder